 The SM57/58 are dynamic microphones with very little proximity effect.
 Their tone is very precise and accurate.
 These microphones are probably most famous for their durability.
 Whether they’re dropped, knocked, or rolling around in the back of a van, they’re hard to take out of commission.

 Anybody involved in sound has a couple of these laying around.
 You’ll be surprised how much you can accomplish with these little mics.
-In fact, in my first recordings, we chose to use the SM57 to record mandolin, even though we had access to microphones that cost twenty times as much.
+Both mics can easily outperform mics that cost many times as much.

 The AKG D5 is my personal favorite vocal microphone.
 It has a supercardioid polar pattern, which means that it’s very precise and doesn’t pick up excess noise around the sound source.
 I’ve used this mic for the last five years on very noisy stages with great success.